overshare/overshare-kit/README.md

 - **Google Plus:** You'll need to obtain an application key by registering your app with Google Plus.

+- **Branch:** Branch enables custom downloads for every new user.
+Visit http://branch.io for more information.
+You'll need to obtain an API key by registering your app with Branch.

 If you have any questions about this setup process, don’t hesitate to [ask].

 ### URL Schemes